Sudden unexpected death in epilepsy: Definition

 In witnessed cases, an interval of one hour between collapse and death is often used as a practical threshold for classification.
-This framework is intended to improve surveillance, enable standardized reporting, and support research into risk factors and prevention.

 Risk factors

 Several clinical and demographic factors have been associated with an increased risk of SUDEP, although the precise mechanisms remain unclear.
 The most consistently identified risk factor is the presence of generalized tonic–clonic seizures (GTCS), especially when they are frequent, uncontrolled, or occur during sleep or when unobserved.
-Individuals with poorly controlled epilepsy — particularly those with drug-resistant epilepsy — are at significantly higher risk.
+Individuals with poorly controlled epilepsy, particularly those with drug-resistant epilepsy, are at significantly higher risk.
 Nocturnal seizures are associated with a higher risk of SUDEP, as they are more likely to be unwitnessed and may delay resuscitation efforts.
 Living alone or sleeping unsupervised has also been linked to elevated risk.
 Other possible risk factors include male gender, early onset of epilepsy, a longer duration of disease, irregular use of antiseizure medications, and the presence of cognitive impairment or structural brain abnormalities, although these associations vary across studies.
 Individuals with a history of substance abuse or alcohol dependence are found to have a twofold higher risk of SUDEP.

 Genetic factors are believed to contribute to SUDEP risk, although the full extent of this contribution remains poorly understood.
 While specific gene mutations have been identified in individuals who died of SUDEP, it is likely that risk is determined by the interaction of multiple genetic variants affecting ion channel function and neuronal excitability.
 There is substantial overlap in the genes implicated in SUDEP and those associated with other sudden death syndromes, including sudden infant death syndrome (SIDS), sudden unexplained death in childhood (SUDC), and sudden unexpected death (SUD).
 Many of the genes are involved in long QT syndrome.

 Mutations in the KCNQ1 gene, which encodes the voltage-gated potassium channel K_{V}7.1 have been implicated in cardiac arrhythmias, such as long QT syndrome 1 (LQT1), and epilepsy.
 Similarly, mutations in KCNH2 (linked to LQT2), SCN5A (LQT3), KCNJ2 (LQT7), and CACNA1C (LQT8) have been reported in cases of sudden death and may contribute to both cardiac and epileptic phenotypes.
 Other ion channel genes implicated in both epilepsy and SUDEP include SCN1A, SCN1B, SCN2A, and SCN8A, which encode subunits of voltage-gated sodium channels, as well as KCNA1, which encodes a voltage-gated potassium channel.

 Mechanism

 While the exact mechanisms of SUDEP are not fully understood, most evidence supports a cascade of physiological disturbances, often triggered by a generalized tonic–clonic seizure (GTCS) and culminating in respiratory and cardiac failure.
 In many cases, death results from failure of the brainstem to reestablish breathing and cardiac rhythm after a seizure.
-Contributing factors include central respiratory depression, cardiac arrhythmias, autonomic dysregulation, and — in some individuals — genetic susceptibility.
+Contributing factors include central respiratory depression, cardiac arrhythmias, autonomic dysregulation, and, in some individuals, genetic susceptibility.